marian42/marian42.github.io/content/article/wfc/index.md

 {{< img "cloud.png" "" >}}

-When just generating a single chunk at once, constraints where not propagated to adjacent chunks.
+When just generating a single chunk at once, constraints were not propagated to adjacent chunks.
 This led to modules being selected within the chunk that would not be allowed when considering the other chunks.
 When the algorithm would then try to generate the next chunk, it could not find any solution.